akshjswl/fsp-java/day1/day1.md

 ## constructor in java

 A constructor is a special method which has the same name is that of the class within which it resides.
 A constructor doesnt have any return type not even void.
-A constructor is called  automatically when we create an objectr of the class.
+A constructor is called  automatically when we create an object of the class.
 A constructor is used to initialise an object of the class